Akron Jewish Center: Description

-Jewish Community Center
+Jewish community center

 The Akron Jewish Center is also the name of the organization for whom this building was headquarters for over forty-five years.
 The charter to establish the Akron Jewish Center was secured by a group of prominent local Jewish men who organized for that purpose in 1924.
-As a Jewish Community Center the organization and the facility served a deep variety of religious and secular purposes.
+As a Jewish community center the organization and the facility served a deep variety of religious and secular purposes.

-A Synagogue and all associated functions were just the beginning of the activities of the center.
+A synagogue and all associated functions were just the beginning of the activities of the center.
 The health of the community was advanced physically, socially, intellectually, spiritually and in civic discourse.
 The organization was very active in the community at large as well as within the Jewish community of Akron.
 In addition to the full complement of religious and Jewish cultural programming, concerts, theatrical performances and a civic speaker series aimed at the wider community were put on by the center.

 The theatrical performances and concerts were popular and the speaker series Akron Civic Forum had developed into a television and radio program in 1986.
 Notable guests of the speaker series included Franklin Delano Roosevelt Jr., Eleanor Roosevelt, Robert A. Taft, Edward R. Murrow and Drew Pearson.
 The program America's Town Meeting of the Air broadcast from the center twice.

 The property is composed of several lots including one that had been a meeting place for a local Jewish congregation.
 The cornerstone was laid on November 4, 1928 and the building was dedicated and opened on September 22, 1929.
 The building's architects were J. Adam Fitcher and Harry A. Brooker namesakes of a firm that left a notable imprint on Akron across two decades.